 The workstations will be rearranged to allow you to work in complete safety.

 If you cannot take your courses online from home, you can use the computers at the library.
 You must reserve one of the workstations provided for this purpose.
 All the necessary software is already installed on the computers.
-The procedure for reservations will be available shortly.

 Aside from courses, a “vibrant” college would not be one without a vibrant student life!
 Despite the situation, you will see that activities will still take place and that you will have access to all the services necessary to help you succeed.

-As you are entering college under special circumstances, you will be given special attention.
 The entire Student Services team will be there to support you.
 Rest assured that all services will be offered even in a hybrid format (adapted services, financial aid for studies, psychosocial assistance, educational assistance, etc.).

 To view them, visit the Services page of the site or the “Services” tile in the mobile app (in French).

-All that is great, but is it going to be “fun” at the college this fall?
+All that is great, but is it going to be “fun” at the college this winter?
 You’d better believe it!
 The Student Services team is preparing social, cultural, community and sports activities tailored to the situation.